 To help students understand these processes, an MBA in Operations Management might cover a number of topics, potentially including product development, information technology, pricing, and even sustainability.
 Increasingly, as operations are more tightly tied to computers and networking, Operations Management MBA programs are delving into how to incorporate technology into systems.

 Many job opportunities in this sector exist for MBAs interested in operations, including positions like systems analyst, logistics manager, and operations analyst.

 The school’s Center for Operational Excellence serves as a hub for Fisher students seeking jobs in operations management.
 Students can pursue an MBA major in Operations and Logistics.
 In recent years, as much as 22 percent of the MBA class went into operations or logistics-related roles, according to the school.
 Experienced professionals looking for a more in-depth look at Lean and Six Sigma tools can look at the school’s one-year long Master of Business Excellence program.View School Profile

 The school hosts the uniquely multidisciplinary Center for Behavioral Operations Management, which examines how humans interact with supply chains.
 Typically, about 10-15 percent of MBA grads go into the operations or logistics fields.
 Rotterdam is a hub for global operations and logistics.View School Profile

 Through Rutgers' Center for Operations Research, students can pursue a dual-degree MBA / MS in Operations Research and Business Analytics, which covers topics in information technology, analytics, and related areas.
-Over 30 percent of Rutgers’ 2018 MBA graduates went into operations and related roles.View School Profile
+Thirty-three percent of Rutgers’ 2019 MBA graduates went into operations and related roles.View School Profile